 An SEO myth that has been around for many years now states that SEO will become obsolete as Google’s algorithm changes allow their search engine to determine the relevancy of a website without SEO.
 This is patently false for three reasons:

 SEO Myth #2: SEO Is an Option, Social Media Marketing is The Preferred Method of Promotion

 Even in 2017 social media marketing was a popular method of gaining a foothold with a new business.

 SEO Myth #3: SEO Is Unnecessary When You Have Good Organic Traffic

 A company can have amazing organic traffic and still benefit from SEO.
 For example, if your site ranks on the first page for your industry’s most lucrative keywords, but not in the top five results listed by Bing, you might be missing out on an important source of potential customers.
 In addition, Google changes its algorithm once or twice a year to ensure that SEO is a necessity for all sites, not just new ones.
 SEO

 Myth #4: SEO Is Bad

-There has been grand change in how search engines react to what individuals hunt down, that is to say how search engines crawl, rank and list the pages of your site.
+There have been grand changes in how search engines react to what individuals hunt down, that is to say how search engines crawl, rank, and list the pages of your site.
 Numerous site holders are as of now working with SEO myths and antiquated data and accept there are still ‘snappy fixes’ out there.

 We all realize that Google changes things on a consistent premise.
 The Penguin and Panda algorithm update has brought on more than a couple of cerebral pains and eradicated numerous years of devoted SEO work.
 SEO organizations have changed their center from decisive words and interfacing to making quality content.